cwhoaon/ID311_project1/README.md

       trainButton: null,
     }
     ```
-  + Function named 'processGame' is the main function the game.
+  + Function named 'processGame' is the main function of the game.
 In this function, I do things like below.
     * Draw all objects.
     * Create new stations and new passengers for each stations.
-These all created based on probability.
+These are created based on probability.
 Generating probability is proportional to (current time - last generation time).
     * Move trains.
     * Check game over.
     * Increase time.